et9719/GreenwoodAS/README.md

 ### Gallery Section

-- The Gallery will provide the user with images that show what their work looks like.#
+- The Gallery will provide the user with images that show what their work looks like.

-- This section can help customers make a quicker decition on if this is the company they want to go with.
+- This section can help customers make a quicker decision on if this is the company they want to go with.

 <img src="assets/images/gallery-sec.png" alt="Image of the gallery section">